SCHOOL NURSES: Best Practices for Proactive Behavioral Health ServicesPresented by Wendy Niskanen, MEd, RN

 - Ways to more effectively recognize and manage somatic conditions of students in the school setting

-- How school nurses can address the lasting impact of COVID-19 on students' behavioral health
+- How school nurses can address the impact of chronic medical conditions on students' behavioral health

 - The most-up-to-date information on the side effects and risks of common behavioral health medications